paulross/PythonExtensionPatterns/doc/sphinx/source/containers_and_refcounts.rst

     pair: PyList_GET_ITEM(); List
     single: PyList_GetItemRef()
     pair: PyList_GetItemREf(); List
+    pair: Getters; List

 List Getters
 ---------------------

-There are three APIS for getting an item from a list:
+There are these APIS for getting an item from a list:

 * `PyList_GetItem()`_ This is very similar to `PyTuple_GetItem()`_.
 It returns a borrowed reference and will error if the supplied container is not list or the index is negative or out of range.